Mohamed-Ibrahim-ASU/BreadboardSim/README.md

 ## Components
 ### Input Devices - Function Generator
  ※  The function generator can be used to generate sinusoidal, square, or triangle waves of any frequency and amplitude with a DC offset.

+ ※ Included in the function generator is a "Power-On Transient" Property that allows the circuit to start from 0 and ramp up to the steady state voltage across 5 periods.

 ※ When using the function generator, make sure the function generator is grounded and the simulation speed is low enough to allow for proper generation of the functions.